Rolling Rangers sweep Devils, hand NJ 5th straight loss

 NEWARK, N.J.
-(AP) — Ryan Strome scored twice and streaking New York Rangers beat the Devils 6-3 Saturday, sending New Jersey to its fifth straight loss and eighth in nine games.
+(AP) — Ryan Strome scored twice and the streaking New York Rangers beat the Devils 6-3 Saturday, sending New Jersey to its fifth straight loss and eighth in nine games.

-Adam Fox, Ryan Strome, Kevin Rooney Libor Hajek and Filip Chytil also scored as the Rangers won their third straight and sixth in eight games.
+Adam Fox Kevin Rooney Libor Hajek and Filip Chytil also scored as the Rangers won their season-high third straight and sixth in eight games.

+“If you’re going to have a chance, you’ve got to string together wins,” coach David Quinn said.
+“You got to go on some sort of streak and some sort of run.
+We really hadn’t done that up to this point.
+We’re creeping up on the halfway point of the season so our guys realize what’s in front of us.
+They realize that with each passing day, you want to continue to gain momentum and continue to move forward.”

 Alexandar Georgiev had 24 saves while filling in for the injured Igor Shesterkin, who sustained a groin injury in a 6-1 win over New Jersey Thursday night.